Join the R&D Regulatory Affairs Graduate Programme

-Structure of the programme
+About the programme

-The Regulatory Affairs graduate programme is a 2-year journey consisting of three 8-month rotations.
-Two of the programme rotations will take place in our corporate headquarters in Copenhagen, Denmark, while one rotation will take place in one of our global affiliates.
-With each rotation you will face new challenges in different environments while acquiring knowledge and skills.
+The programme is a 2-year journey consisting of three 8-month rotations.
+Two rotations will take place in our corporate headquarters in Copenhagen, Denmark, and one rotation will take place in one of our global affiliates.
+Our most recent graduates have experienced rotations in USA, Brazil, India and Japan - read their blog to discover more.

 Meet Programme Manager Jakob Wolter

-- Developing and submitting marketing applications for new products, product changes and clinical trials, etc.
+- Developing and submitting marketing applications for new products, product changes and clinical trials etc.

 - Working closely with other areas in Novo Nordisk to ensure that regulatory angles are covered in their projects